Peeragogy/Peeragogy.github.io/introduction.md

 projects and interconnected collaborations across an entire society.

-The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in other collaborative projects.
+The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in a range of collaborative projects that lead us here.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
-Towards that end, coauthors and fans of the book have an active Google+ community, conveniently called "Peeragogy in Action".
-So far, we've maintained a regular schedule of weekly meetings that you're welcome to jump into.
-Towards the end of _Handbook_ there is a short syllabus, also called "Peeragogy in Action", that you can work through in own group.
+Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
+We've maintained a regular schedule of weekly meetings that you're welcome to jump into.
+Towards the end of _Handbook_ there is a short syllabus, also called "Peeragogy in Action", that you can work through with your own group.

 You're warmly invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
-That doesn't necessarily require extensive writing or editing.
+That doesn't necessarily require you to do extensive writing or editing.
 We're always interested in new use cases, tricky problems, and interesting questions.
 In fact, our view is that any question is a good question.

 Here is a more detailed list of ways in which the current edition of the _Handbook_ is not perfect.
 You're welcome to add to the list!
 These are places where you can jump in to get involved.
-In any case, we believe that airing our dirty laundry up front will give you some idea of the issues and challenges we face putting you're peeragogy in action.
-If you're not intrigued by this sort of challenge, there are many other books to choose from!
+We believe that airing our dirty laundry up front will give you a good idea of the issues and challenges we face putting peeragogy in action.
+If you're not intrigued by this sort of challenge, you may be best served by choosing a different adventure.

 # Maintaining a list of useful resources